 You have the opportunity to give back to AU

 Are you passionate about giving back?
 Are you looking to get involved with the AU community of students, faculty, staff, and alumni?
 Are you looking for unique and practical skills for your resume?
-If you answered YES to one of these, you should join STAT!
+If you answered YES to one of these, you should join SPC!

-What is STAT?
+What is SPC?

 - Promotes the importance of philanthropy and active engagement with American University.